iguanacore/iguana_acs_fix/README.md

     * Spiritwood block -> Spiritwood Timber
 * Fix Event A Different Time - The current event "A Different Time" is corrected to have its designed effect in-game.
 * Fix Female Fei Constitution - for some base age range the Female Fei has a weirdly high baser values.
+* Change Talisman of Foreseer from "Advanced Talismans" and "Luck with Talisman Room" to 96% quality, so it actually has an adventure exploration effect

 ## Install instructions